AQUINT01/Election_Analysis/README.md

 ## Election-Audit Summary:
 The purpose of this project was to build a dynamic automated program using Python.
-When used, this tool is able to perform complex, repetitive operations for any dataset, yielding hard-coded election results.
+When used, this tool is able to perform complex, repetitive operations for any dataset, yielding election results.

 To apply this program to other elections, open a terminal application and follow these simple steps.